Why I Think That "Singles Awareness Day" Is a Twisted, Messy Little Emotional Gift.

 For many of us, Valentine's Day can be a day that shines a spotlight on however it is that we already feel about our love lives — whether we're single, coupled, or somewhere in between.

-This self-awareness isn't much fun, so I don't expect, upon reading this, for us all to spontaneously decide that we love Valentine's Day, and jump for joy at the prospect of heart-shaped cutouts, roses, and all things pink and glittery.
+This self-awareness isn't much fun, so I don't expect, upon reading this, for us all to spontaneously decide that we love Valentine's Day.
+Nor do I expect us to suddenly jump for joy at the prospect of heart-shaped cutouts, roses, and all things pink and glittery.

-But: I do think that the self-awareness sparked by Valentine's Day can, like our periods, be its own version of a twisted, messy little emotional gift.
+But: I do think that the self-awareness sparked by Valentine's Day can, like our periods, be its own twisted, messy little emotional gift.

-Valentine's Day, like our periods, and like the beginning of a new year, can be an opportunity for us to ask tough questions of our love lives: like how we're currently feeling about dating, how things seem to be going in our relationship, and how our existing plans to find love (or lack thereof) are feeling and working for us.
+Valentine's Day, like our periods, and like the beginning of a new year, can be an opportunity for us to ask tough questions of our love lives.
+Questions like: How are we currently feeling about dating?
+How is our existing dating strategy (or lack thereof) to find love in 2024 working for us so far?
+And, most importantly: how happy are we, really, with the current state of affairs in our love lives?

-If we assess and find ourselves feeling blue (Instead of pink!
+If the answer to this last question is not at all, and/or we find ourselves feeling blue (Instead of pink!
 We.
 Obviously.
-Want pink!) at the prospect of Valentine's Day, I'd like to propose a few reflection questions that may help us to find the twisted, messy little emotional gift buried underneath the layers of frustration and disappointment that all-too-inevitably are present in modern dating and relationships.
+Want pink!) at the prospect of Valentine's Day, I'd like to propose a few questions that may help us to find the twisted, messy little emotional gift buried underneath the layers of frustration and disappointment that all-too-inevitably are present in modern dating and relationships.

 So instead of deleting your dating apps for the hundredth time and reaching for a twelfth discounted Valentine's Day chocolate, I'd like to invite you to consider the following: